fishilico/shared/latex/mathematics/polynomial.rst

 To conclude, :latex:`$(F[X], +, \times)$` is an commutative ring.

-There is nontheless a useful property of the multiplication:
+There is nonetheless a useful property of the multiplication:

 .. raw:: latex